top of page

 Police haven’t established a motive

-Ruby Works, a friend of stabbing victim Wes Petterson, speaks to an RCMP officer outside Petterson’s home in Weldon on Monday.
-(Lars Hagberg/AFP/Getty Images)
+Seeking Justice: Ruby Works, a friend of stabbing victim Wes Petterson, confers with an RCMP officer outside Petterson’s home in Weldon on Monday.

-Ruby Works, a friend of stabbing victim Wes Petterson, speaks to an RCMP officer outside Petterson’s home in Weldon on Monday.
-(Lars Hagberg/AFP/Getty Images)
+Seeking Justice: Ruby Works, a friend of stabbing victim Wes Petterson, confers with an RCMP officer outside Petterson’s home in Weldon on Monday.

 Blackmore said police haven’t established a motive for the attacks, and there’s still no word on the type of weapon that was used.
 “It takes a significant amount of resources to process 13 crime scenes,” she said.